hologres/hologres-doc/doc/source/quickstart/quickstart-hologres-with-tableau.md

 If under Linux, go with the following script and download the data； One thing to remember, choose one specific directory before you start （data would be downloaded under the current directory by default).

+Note: in 1987, only 10,11,12 (3 months) data is available for download.

 ```
 for s in `seq 1987 2018`
 do